 Learning is the purpose of teaching - we teach students in order to help them learn.
-This part of the MAP offers guidance on how to stimulate and support effective learning in different teaching contexts.
+This part of the website offers guidance on how to stimulate and support effective learning in different teaching contexts.

 There are two general points to bear in mind: